CHAPTER 12-01

 b.
 A determination that failure to grant the variance would result in exceptional hardship to the applicant;

 d.
-A determination that the granting of a variance will not result in increased flood heights, additional threats to public safety, extraordinary public expense, create nuisances, cause fraud on or victimization of, the public, or conflict with existing local laws or ordinances.
+A determination that the granting of a variance will not result in increased flood heights, additional threats to public safety, extraordinary public expense, create nuisances, cause fraud on or victimization of the public, or conflict with existing local laws or ordinances.

-5. Generally, variances may be issued for new construction and substantial improvements to be erected on a lot of one-half acre or less in size contiguous to and surrounded by lots with existing structures constructed below the base flood level, providing items 12-01-001-0005 and 12-01-001-0006 have been fully considered.
-As the lot size increases beyond one-half acre, the technical justification required for issuing the variance increases.
+5. Generally, variances may be issued for new construction and substantial improvements to be erected on a lot of one-half (1/2) acre or less in size contiguous to and surrounded by lots with existing structures constructed below the base flood level, providing Sections 12-01-001-0005 and 12-01-001-0006 have been fully considered.
+As the lot size increases beyond one-half (1/2) acre, the technical justification required for issuing the variance increases.

 6. Upon consideration of the factors of Section 12-01-001-0007.1 and the purposes of these regulations, the Floodplain Board may attach such conditions to the granting of variances as it deems necessary to further the purposes of these regulations.